srajma/xatra/README.md

 **Note:** The programmatic methods override the environment variable setting.

+#### Automatic Timing Display

+When time debugging is enabled, timing statistics and charts are **automatically displayed** when your program exits.
+This means you don't need to manually call any functions - the performance analysis appears automatically!

-#### Timing Statistics and Visualization
+#### Manual Timing Analysis

-After running your code with time debugging enabled, you can analyze the timing data:
+You can also manually analyze the timing data if needed:

 **Print Timing Summary:**
 ```python